Feb 1st, 2022

 - Your supplier has paid the tax charged on the goods or services to the government.

-- The supplier has filed GST return on the supply.
+- The supplier has filed a GST return on the supply.

-- If the goods are in instalment, the credit will be paid only when the last instalment is paid.
+- If the goods are in installments, the credit will be paid only when the last installment is paid.

 - You must pay the consideration for the supply received within 180 days to enjoy input tax credit otherwise any ITC paid shall be added to your output tax liability with interest.

 - You can claim the input tax credit on taxable exports or zero-rated supply goods.

 Claiming & reconciling Input tax credit in GST with example

 With no further delay, let’s how to claim input tax credit under GST.

 Types of taxes under GST

 The central government will collect this tax within one single state for transactions.